 - Also check out our complete list of the best web hosting providers

 There's a price to pay for all WP Engine's power, of course.
-And it begins at $25 billed monthly for the Startup plan, with just 10GB storage, a limited 50GB monthly bandwidth (a suggested 25,000 visits) and support for hosting a single site.
+And it begins at $25 a month billed annually for the Startup plan, with just 10GB storage, a limited 50GB monthly bandwidth (a suggested 25,000 visits) and support for hosting a single site.

 Upgrading gets you more resources, but that's not cheap, either.
-Taking a single example, even spending $95 a month on the Growth plan gets you just 20GB storage, 200GB bandwidth and support for hosting 10 sites.
+Taking a single example, even spending $95.83 a month (billed annually) on the Growth plan gets you just 20GB storage, 200GB bandwidth and support for hosting 10 sites.